What is InfraTech?

 It is the growing discipline of making that technology useful enough to improve how infrastructure is understood, governed and run.

-Next: if InfraTech names the territory, what is the shift that makes it matter more now?
-The physical world is becoming more visible.
+If InfraTech names the territory, what is the shift that makes it matter more now?